Overview

 For those who do not respond to this treatment, your doctor may recommend a drug called Omalizumab.
 Omalizumab is a biologic drug administered as a monthly subcutaneous injection under the skin.
 Treatment with Omalizumab is usually required for 6 months.

-If the above medication does not work, your doctor may consider options like immunosuppressants, immunomodulators, and/or anti-inflammatory agents to help manage your symptoms.
+If the above medication does not work, your doctor may consider options like immunosuppressants or immunomodulators to help manage your symptoms.

 Urticaria management aims to find a safe treatment plan to help control your hives.